ieperen3039/BlockTanksGame/res/blocks/readme.txt

   "joints" : { // all fields are required
     "/name of the joint, may include spaces/" : {
-      "bottom" : "/name of the bottom part as defined in "blocks"/", // usually, both bottom and top have ("hidden" : true) "top" : "/name of the top part as defined in "blocks"/",
+      "description" : "/informal description as shown to the player/" "bottom" : "/name of the bottom part as defined in "blocks"/", // usually, both bottom and top have ("hidden" : true) "top" : "/name of the top part as defined in "blocks"/",
       // for both top and bottom, also [/integer width x/, /integer width y/, /integer height z/] is accepted, where a basic block of the given dimensions is generated.